devkodama/PACS-Assistant/README.md

 The **Spacebar** has several new functions:

-- When the mouse pointer is within the EI desktop List area, pressing **Spacebar** performs a double-click.
-This is useful to open a case.
 - When the mouse pointer is within an EI image window, pressing **Spacebar** performs a double-click.
 This is useful to enlarge or restore the size of a series, or if the mouse pointer is over a series thumbnail to put the series into the active viewport.
 > Known issue: The spacebar no longer works to type a space, for example when creating a text annotation on an image.
 It will send a double-click instead which leads to unwanted side effects.
 If you need to type a space, you can press **Shift-Spacebar** to enter a space, or press `F2` to temporarily disable PACS Assistant while you are typing.
-- When scrolling through a stack of images in EI by holding down the left mouse button, pressing **Spacebar** engages Click Lock, allowing the left mouse button to be physically released.
+- When scrolling through images in EI with the left mouse button held down, pressing **Spacebar** engages Click Lock, allowing the left mouse button to be physically released.
 Pressing **Spacebar** again, or clicking either mouse button, disengages Click Lock.
-- When the mouse pointer is within the PowerScribe window and text is currently selected, pressing **Spacebar** deletes the selected text.
+- [WIP] When the mouse pointer is within the PowerScribe window and text is currently selected, pressing **Spacebar** deletes the selected text.
+- When the mouse pointer is within the EI desktop List page, pressing **Spacebar** performs a double-click.
+This is useful to open a case.

 ### Escape key

-**Esc** closes the current case in EI (*i.e.* Remove from list) when the mouse is within an EI image window.
+**Shift-Esc** closes the current case in EI (*i.e.* Remove from list) when the mouse pointer is within an EI image window.

 ### Ctrl-Z / Ctrl-Y